Skip to Content

 Wildlife at Aquatic Habitat

-An Aquatic ecosystem is a habitat that is dominated by water.
-They can be found in both freshwater (lakes and rivers) and salt water (the ocean).
+An Aquatic ecosystem is a habitat dominated by water.
+It can be found in freshwater (lakes and rivers) or saltwater (the ocean).

-Water covers more than 70% of the Earth’s total surface, and the world’s water coverage can be divided into two categories after this: aquatic and marine.
+Water covers more than 70% of the Earth’s surface, and the world’s water coverage can be divided into aquatic and marine.

-Aquatic habitats are dominated by the presence of water, though they are not as large (or as high in salt content) as the world’s oceans.
+Aquatic habitats are dominated by water, though they are not as large (or as high in salt content) as the world’s oceans.
 This ecosystem includes marine ecosystems, oceanic ecosystems, and freshwater ecosystems.

-Aquatic ecosystems are home to a wide variety of plant and animal life, including fish, birds, whales, sharks, and turtles.
-Some of the most well-known aquatic ecosystems are coral reefs, which are found in warm tropical waters around the world.
+Aquatic ecosystems are home to various plant and animal life, including fish, birds, whales, sharks, and turtles.
+Some of the most well-known aquatic ecosystems are coral reefs, which are found in warm tropical waters worldwide.

-While each ecosystem is unique and has its own distinct features and challenges, all ecosystems depend on one another to maintain a balanced and healthy environment.
-Whether you’re exploring a terrestrial or aquatic ecosystem, remember to respect and conserve the natural resources and habitats you find there.
+While each ecosystem has unique features and challenges, all ecosystems depend on one another to maintain a balanced and healthy environment.
+Whether you’re exploring a terrestrial or aquatic ecosystem, remember to respect and conserve the natural resources and habitats.

 See Related: What Is The Hunter’s Role In Wildlife Conservation?